 We like to say the retreat center is “a cross between a monastery and summer camp.”
 You’ll feel both comfortable and challenged during your stay.
 You’ll have time to meet new people by the fireplace in our main room, pick a book to read in the library, or unwind in the comfort of your private guest room.
 We want you to have fun at your own pace while you’re here.

-You’ll also be given the opportunity to connect to nature and community by participating in the common life chores of the retreat center, participating in activities such as farming, chopping wood, or feeding the donkeys.
+You’ll also be given the opportunity to connect to nature and community by participating in the common life chores of the retreat center, participating in activities such as farming, chopping wood, or training our rescued donkeys.